linminer/miner/wolf/README.md

 Also, it can run faster as root, which allows it to use mlock.

+# bdoctor's additions
+Added syslog support.
+I know this isn't developed any longer, but it does very well for XMR

 # Solo mining

 Use a URL of "daemon+tcp://<host>:<port>" - requires bitmonerod v0.9.3.1 or newer